ChrisVee/movieList/README.md

 # MovieList App
-I built this app using a combination of HTML, CSS, JS, and the OMDB API to fetch the movie data.
+I built this app using a combination of HTML, CSS, JS, and two OMDB API requests to get the movie data.

 You can use the live version here: https://exquisite-granita-572cba.netlify.app/index.html